gluster/glusterdocs/Administrator Guide/Managing Volumes.md

 Use the following command to enable NUFA:

-     # gluster volume set VOLNAME cluster.nufa enable on
+`# gluster volume set VOLNAME cluster.nufa enable on`

 **Important**

 NUFA is supported under the following conditions:

 - Volumes with only with one brick per server.
-- For use with a FUSE client.NUFA is not supported with NFS or SMB.
+- For use with a FUSE client. **NUFA is not supported with NFS or SMB**.
 - A client that is mounting a NUFA-enabled volume must be present within the trusted storage pool.

 The NUFA scheduler also exists, for use with the Unify translator; see below.